House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cabbage growing requirements

 To successfully grow and care for cabbages, you’ll need to meet specific requirements to help with their growth.
-Check out all necessities that cabbage plants need to prosper below.
+Check out all the necessities that cabbage plants need to prosper below.

 • Light: Cabbage will generally grow better in areas with enough sunlight provided.
 It is important to pick a perfect place to grow your cabbage, and an area that receives about 8 hours of direct sunlight would be ideal.